6 Easy Steps to Create a Translation Brief in Minutes

 In addition, with a good translation brief, agencies and freelancers will be able to price their projects fairly and estimate the time needed more accurately.

 Generally, the absence of a brief causes agencies and freelancers to increase their prices.
-And the reason businesses resort to this is to factor in unclear deliverables and potentially underestimate the time needed to complete the project.
+The reason businesses resort to this is to factor in unclear deliverables and potentially underestimate the time needed to complete the project.

 Do you need help creating a translation brief for your next project?